-Hiroshima Peace Memorial Park, Japan: Atomic Bombing
+Hiroshima Peace Memorial Park, Japan: Must-Visit Destination

 Hiroshima Peace Memorial Park is a memorial park in Hiroshima, Japan, dedicated to the victims of the atomic bombing of Hiroshima on August 6, 1945.
 The park commemorates the suffering of the victims and serves to promote peace among all peoples.
 The park includes monuments, museums, and memorials honoring those who died, along with various sculptures, parks, and a pond surrounded by cherry trees.